Exclusive: Top Tory MP Vows to Resist Vax Pass Social Credit 'At All Costs'

 Sir Graham Brady said that parliament must impress upon the government that the powers granted to them during the pandemic were introduced on a “strictly temporary basis for a very specific purpose,” noting that last year’s initial three-week lockdown to supposedly “save the NHS” has “warped in 18 months” of restrictions.

-The 1922 chairman told Breitbat that it will be up to parliament to “defend the liberties of the people” against government intrusions into their personal lives.
+The 1922 chairman told Breitbart that it will be up to parliament to “defend the liberties of the people” against government intrusions into their personal lives.

 “We need to make sure people get the back the right to make decisions over their own lives, for their own families and to decide for themselves what kind of life they live.”